Documenting the death of a COVID-19 patient outside a Delhi hospital

 From that experience, he knew the situation at the Guru Teg Bahadur Hospital, a government-run facility in the capital New Delhi with 400 COVID ICU beds, might be chaotic.

-Siddiqui and Reuters reporter Alasdair Pal had been at the hospital for only a few minutes when a rickshaw arrived carrying Shayam Narayan, a 45-year-old COVID patient and father of five.
+Siddiqui and Reuters reporter Alasdair Pal had been at the hospital for only a few minutes when a rickshaw arrived carrying Shayam Narayan, a 45-year-old COVID-19 patient and father of five.

 Narayan's brothers hauled him onto a hospital trolley and into the reception of the ICU.
 Just a few minutes later they were given the news: he was already dead.